• Skip to primary navigation

 Dairy products give milkshakes and ice cream a velvety base.

-This helps to enhance the flavor profile too.
+This helps to improve the flavor too.

 Also, it adds versatility to these treats.